w3c/wcag3/informative/act-rules/web/sign-language-controllable.md

 Show and hide sign language interpretation.

-Content with audio includes a method to switch sign language interpretation on and off.
+Content with audio includes a method to show and hide sign language interpretation.

 ```html
   <figure>